66daysofdata/Resources/Data Science/README.md

     - Writing pythonic code by using PEP8 Standards
     - Testing and debugging

- - Machine Learning Deployment (Also part of DE skills and DevOps)
+ - Machine Learning Deployment (Also part of DE and DevOps)
     - Flask
     - FastAPI
     - Streamlit

 As a consequence, some Data Science specializations overlap and some of their subfields can be studied separately.
-Such is the case for Data Analyst, Machine Learning and Deep learning Engineer as well as Data Engineers.
-One of the first step to take if you are a beginner is to follow the Data Analyst road, then proceed to Data Science, Machine Learning, Deep Learning and finally the Data Engineering roadmap.
+Such is the case for Data Analyst, Machine Learning, Deep learning Engineer and as well as Data Engineers.
+One of the first step to take if you are a beginner is to follow the Data Analyst, then proceed to Data Science, Machine Learning, Deep Learning and finally the Data Engineering roadmap.

-Moreover, Here you will find some resources to learn Data Science that are not included in the other fields.
+Moreover, Here, you will find some resources to learn Data Science that are not included in the other subfields roadmaps.
-If you feel that you don't see what you are looking for please take a look at the other roadmap resources available.
+If you feel that you do not see what you are looking for please take a look at the other roadmap resources available.

 <br><br>